Head Tilt and Balance Problems in Dogs and Cats

 Causes of central vestibular disease include encephalitis, brain tumors, strokes and others.

 A thorough history and general physical examination are performed.
 A neurological examination may determine if the problem is localized to the peripheral or central vestibular system.
-Blood tests, blood pressure measurement, X-rays, MRI and CSF analysis are useful in determining the cause (and potential treatments) of vestibular disease.
-CT scans typically are not sensitive enough to evaluate the central vestibular system.
+Blood tests, blood pressure measurement, X-rays, magnetic resonance imaging (MRI) and cerebrospinal fluid (CSF) analysis are useful in determining the cause (and potential treatments) of vestibular disease.
+Computed tomography (CT) scans typically are not sensitive enough to evaluate the central vestibular system.

 Treatment and Prognosis